-Now you have 9.4 above the threshold set at 6 for CRITICAL, so, the service is in critical, it is not working Immediate technical action is required.
+Now 9.4 is above the threshold set at 6 for CRITICAL, so, the service goes into critical, the service is not working and immediate technical action is required.

 Pandora FMS will alert the corresponding work team (operators, technicians, etc.).

-Service monitoring is a feature only of the Enterprise version of Pandora FMS.
+Service monitoring is a feature only available in Pandora FMS Enterprise version.

-The weight system as detailed above may be too complex when monitoring needs are quite basic.
-To deal with this situation, a new simple mode is available on the service configuration since version 5.1.
+The weight system might be too complex when monitoring needs are quite basic.
+That is why a new simple mode is available on the service configuration.

 - Router as critical element.

 At some point, the elements report this status: